 Other expenses are not deductible.

 If the artist is unable to document their expenses for travel via their own means of transport or for board for themselves and any foreign employees, but it can be substantiated that such expenses have been incurred, the artist may be granted a deduction according to special rates.
 These rates are stipulated every year.
-In 2016, an artist can be granted a deduction for expenses for travel via their own means of transport at the rate of NOK 3.80 per kilometre for up to 10,000 kilometres and at the rate of NOK 3.45 per kilometre over 10,000 kilometres.
-The deduction rates for board expenses per day in 2016 are:
+In 2017, an artist can be granted a deduction for expenses for travel via their own means of transport at the rate of NOK 3.50 per kilometre.

 - Stays at a hotel - NOK 710 / 568